 The practice was rated as 'requires improvement' in the categories of safe and well-led, giving us a rating of 'requires improvement' overall.

-In the category of safety, the practice was rated as having fully met 59 of 66 standards, with partial achievement of a further 6 standards.
+In the category of safety, the practice was rated as having met 59 of 66 standards, with partial achievement of a further 6 standards.
 One standard- 'there was evidence of learning and dissemination of information' - was judged not to have been met.

-In the category 'well-led' the practice was rated as having fully met 26 of 32 standards, with partial achievement of a further 8 standards.
+In the category 'well-led' the practice was rated as having met 26 of 32 standards, with partial achievement of a further 8 standards.